Let's get realistic.

 What to eat during your 80%

-The majority of the time, you’re going to fill up on FfL friendly, nutritious, whole foods.
-Some of the ones that first come to mind are vegetables, fruits, lean protein, whole grains, beans, eggs and nuts.
+The majority of the time, you’re going to fill up on FfL-friendly, nutritious, whole foods.
+Some that come to mind first are vegetables, fruits, lean protein, whole grains, beans, eggs and nuts.
 During your 80%, eat salads packed with summer squash, chicken and quinoa, enjoy hummus, bake a sweet potato and top it with cinnamon; snack on nuts; make an open-faced avocado and egg sandwich; just keep it clean!
 Save your 20% indulgences for wine, chips and guacamole, a slice of margarita pizza or key-lime pie.
 Just be sure to keep those indulgences to 20% of the time or less.

 Moderation is key.